mkarppa/deann-experiments/README.md

 ### Running locally

 In case that you have a setup that supports running `deann` and `hbe` locally, you do not need to go through the docker environment.
+Just run all experiments with the flag `--no-docker`.
-Take a look at `Dockerfile` to see which libraries are necessary.
-In particular, note that `hbe` needs to have an environmental variable set to point at its installation path.
+Take a look how the libraries are set up in `./install.`.

 ## Evaluation